sekotszs/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The dom is  a platform that allows programs, scripts, etc. to access and update any of the content on the document.

 2. What is an event?

+An event is an interaction a user can have with a website.
+Like click, double click, hover, etc.

 3. What is an event listener?

+An event listener allows us to apply events to elements on a page.

 4. Why would we convert a NodeList into an Array?

+Arrays can take in methods where as I believe NodeList's cannot.

 5. What is a component?

+A component is a set of logic, behaviors, and interface elements.

 ### Git Set up